mianagao777/bidshop_automation_framework/README.md

 ## Getting Started

 Prerequisite: **Node.js 20+**.
 This repository contains the automation tests only.
+The tests expect the API at `http://localhost:4000` and the UI at `http://localhost:5173`.

-- Start the Bidshop services from the original application repository:
+#### Start the Bidshop services from the original application repository:

 ```bash
 # Terminal 1